 Suicide Assessment Five-Step Evaluation and Triage (SAFE-T) card.
 This resource gives a brief overview on conducting a suicide assessment using a five-step evaluation and triage plan.
 Source: SAMHSA

-Suicide Prevention Information, Programs and Interventions
+Suicide Prevention Information, Resources and Interventions

 “Be That One” How peers and others can respond when someone may be suicidal.
 Although this resource is directed towards students at the University of Texas at Ausin, the guidelines could be applied to other school settings.
 Source: University of Texas at Austin